Jafner/5etools-docker/README.md

+# Note: The 5e.tools domain upon which this image relies is offline indefinitely.
+This image will not work until this situation is resolved.

 This is a simple image for hosting your own 5eTools instance.
 It is based on the Apache `httpd` image and uses a heavily-modified version of the auto-updater script from the [5eTools wiki](https://wiki.5e.tools/index.php/5eTools_Install_Guide).
+This image is built from [this GitHub repository](https://github.com/Jafner/5etools-docker).

 # Usage with Docker Run